madsleejensen/nodejs_webframework/README.markdown

 ## Helpers

 A set of helpers is provided to both your controllers and the views you render.
+All views has access to a local property called `_helpers`.

 ### Placeholder

 A placeholder is simply a data container which lifetime is excatly one request.
 This allows components to maintain state while remaning decoupled form each other.

 	for example:
-		View "A": <% _helper.placeholder('my-data').set('title', 'Hello world') %>
+		View "A": <% _helpers.placeholder('my-data').set('title', 'Hello world') %>
-		View "B": <%- _helper.placeholder('my-data').get('title') %> // returns "Hello world"
+		View "B": <%- _helpers.placeholder('my-data').get('title') %> // returns "Hello world"

 ### View render